Home » Student Information and Resources

 The counselor keeps an up-to-date document with links to many area scholarship applications.
 That document is shared with seniors frequently during late winter/early spring.
 Students are encouraged to search for additional scholarship opportunities in the community and from the college they plan to attend.

-Students with a minimum 2.5 GPA are eligible to dual enroll through Baker College or NMC during their junior and senior years.
+Students with a minimum 2.5 GPA are eligible to dual enroll.
 They should meet with the school counselor to make a plan and begin the application process.